-Distribution: Occurring chiefly west of the Cascades crest in Washington; Vancouver Island, B. C. south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; southwestern British Columbia to California.

 Habitat: Open areas at lower elevations.

 Conservation Status: Not of concern

 Slender annual up to 1.5 dm. tall, the stem puberulent, often branched at the base, otherwise usually simple.